hlavacs/ViennaGameJobSystem/README.md

     func 5
     ret1 2 ret2 4.5

-The resturn values are stored in *ret1* and *ret2*, both are vectors containing only one value.
+The return values are stored in *ret1* and *ret2*, both are vectors containing only one value.

 ### Threads, Types, IDs